-Ou itcome Outcome Indicator Baseline Saseline 5 Year Target 1.
+ou tcome Outcome Indicator Baseline 5 Year Target Strategic Contribution 1.
 Agile enforcement of the Competition Act for improved compliance.
-Agile regulation of Mergers & Acquisitions in the Economy N/A 3 Reviews in merger thresholds to improve regulatory focus 5 red tape reviews to improve efficiencies.
-Capable State Effective monitoring compliance with mergers & acquisitions and enforcement conditions and remedies from inquiries.
-4 10 No. of evidence-based impact reviews on firm entry, transformation and competitiveness as a result of conditions imposed by the Commission.
+Agile regulation of Mergers of Acquisitions in the Economy 3 Reviews in merger thresholds to improve regulatory focus 5 red tape reviews to improve efficiencies.
+Capable State Effective monitoring compliance with mergers & acquisitions and enforceme conditions and remedies from inquiries.
+4 • 10 No. of evidence-based impact reviews on firm entry, transformation and competitiveness as a result of conditions imposed by the Commission.
 Capable State and Investment Promotic

 2. Significant 3.
-Efficient investigation of • No. of abuse of dominance and contribution to complaints and proactive work restrictive vertical practices cases industrialisation of the Commission initiated in priority sectors to ensure and inclusive removal of barriers to entry, market Addressing growth. access, access to upstream inputs, exclusionary conduct concentration in the economy and Enforcement to other competition concerns. address the high No. of market-wide interventions costs of living initiated in the economy to ensure Enforcement to improved competition including enable inclusive 4 removal of barriers to entry (including growth (removing access to finance), market access, barriers that hinder access to upstream inputs and the inclusion of SMEs reduced concentration levels in the and HDPs) economy. markets No. of cartel investigations Enforcement to completed, including high impact address the high cartel cases dealing with market costs of living access, access to intermediate industrial inputs and concentration in the economy
+Ef ficient investigation of • No. of abuse of dominance and contribution to mplaints and proactive work restrictive vertical practices cases industrialisation the Commission initiated in priority sectors to ensure and inclusive 01 removal of barriers to entry, market Addressing growth. • exclusionary conduct growin. access, access to upstream inputs, Enforcement to concentration in the economy and other competition concerns. address the high • No. of market-wide interventions costs of living initiated in the economy to ensure Enforcement to improved competition including enable inclusive 4 removal of barriers to entry (including growth (removing access to finance), market access, barriers that hinder access to upstream inputs and the inclusion of SMEs reduced concentration levels in the and HDPs) economy. markets • No. of cartel investigations Enforcement to completed, including high impact address the high cartel cases dealing with market costs of living access, access to intermediate - industrial inputs and concentration in the economy

-Decartelisation of

-Markets

-Capable State

-Enforcement to

-% of cartel cases won at the Tribunal. address the high

-% of cartel cases won at the courts. costs of living

-% of market conduct cases won at Markets

-the Tribunal.
-Capable State

-% of market conduct cases won at Enforcement to address the high

-4. High success rates on the courts. address the high costs of living

-prosecution of cases at the ≥80% % of merger decisions upheld by the out exclusivity on a

-Tribunal and other courts -6676 Tribunal. critical input, market

-% of merger decisions upheld by the access for SMMEs,

-courts. export promotion,

-% of interlocutory decisions upheld by lower cost of critical

-the Tribunal. inputs (pricing

-% of interlocutory decisions upheld by remedies)

-the courts.
-Enforcement to

-address the high

-costs of living

-out exclusivity on a

-critical input, market
+High success rates on prosecution of cases at the Tribunal and other courts ≥80% % of cartel cases won at the Tribunal. % of cartel cases won at the courts. % of market conduct cases won at the Tribunal. % of market conduct cases won at the courts. % of merger decisions upheld by the Tribunal. % of merger decisions upheld by the courts. % of interlocutory decisions upheld by the Tribunal. % of interlocutory decisions upheld by the courts. % of interlocutory decisions upheld by the the Tribunal. % of interlocutory decisions upheld by the courts.
+Decartelisation of Markets Capable State Enforcement to address the high costs of living Markets Capable State Enforcement to address the high costs of living out exclusivity on a critical input, market access for SMMEs, export promotion, lower cost of critical inputs (pricing remedies) Enforcement to address the high costs of living out exclusivity on a critical input, market -- --- ------ -- ---

 3. Improved dynamism and competitiveness of Markets 5.
 Reduced barriers to entry and expansion, measured by the number of pro-competitive interventions implemented that results in increased participation of new entrants in targeted markets.
 N/A No. of advocacy interventions on concentration levels, initiatives to remove entry barriers, and the impact of the Commission's interventions in priority sectors.
 No. of initiatives dealing with removal of barriers to entry and expansion so as to improve participation in the economy by enterprises owned by women, youth, and people with disabilities, and also deal with spatial concentration of enterprises in townships and rural areas.
-Capable State Effective Competition regulation --- -- ----- -- ---
+Capable State Effective Competition regulation -- -- ----- -- --

-6. Enhanced monitoring and advocacy on economic concentration, measured by the publication of reports, policy recommendations, and stakeholder engagements on market concentration trends.
-N/A Number of initiatives to monitor concentration of the Economy.
-Capable State Effective Competition regulation -- -- ----- -- ---
+6 Enhanced monitoring and advocacy on economic concentration, measured by the publication of reports, policy recommendations, and stakeholder engagements on market concentration trends.
+N/A • Number of initiatives to monitor concentration of the Economy.
+Capable State Effective Competition regulation --- --- ----- -- --